bpda-research-division/neighborhood-change/dialog/welcome.md

 * clicking and dragging the time slider
 * pressing the &#9658; button on the time slider
 * clicking on a different year on the line chart

+To download data, use the "Download selected data" button located at the bottom right of the map.